Designaroni/designaroni-strapi/.github/pull_request_template.md

 ## How to recreate & verify

-[//]: # "Nuerotically list steps needed to recreate the issue.
-Seperately list steps to verify the fix or verify that all require changes satisfy the ticket requirements."
+[//]: # "Neurotically list steps needed to recreate the issue.
+Separately list steps to verify the fix or verify that all require changes satisfy the ticket requirements."

 **Steps to recreate:**